tymm/zsh-directory-history/README.md

 It will fall back on a global history if there are no suggestions for the directory any more.
 It will create an advanced history under `.directory_history` in your home directory.
 This plugin was built to work together with the awesome _zsh-history-substring-search_ plugin.
-Therefore it is necessary to provide a modified version of the _zsh-history-substring-search_ plugin.
+Therefore it is necessary to use a modified version of the _zsh-history-substring-search_ plugin.

 Since _directory-history_ comes with it's own history, it will need some time to fill up it's history and until it becomes useful.